Criminal Law

 Website Disclaimer

-By proceeding further and clicking on the "I Agree" button herein below, I acknowledge that I of my own accord wish to know more about www.cyberadvocate.com for my own information and use.
-I further acknowledge that there has been no solicitation, invitation or inducement of any sort whatsoever from www.cyberadvocate.com or any of its members to create an lawyer oblique, Advocate oblique, Counsel oblique, Attorney-Client, relationship through this website.
+By proceeding further and clicking on the "I Agree" button below, I acknowledge that I of my own accord wish to know more about cyberadvocate.com for my own information and use.
+I further acknowledge that there has been no solicitation, invitation, or inducement of any sort whatsoever from cyberadvocate.com or any of its members to create a Lawyer-Client, Advocate-Client, Counsel-Client, or Attorney-Client relationship through this website.
 I further acknowledge having read and understood the Disclaimer.